build-on-aws/content/posts/setting-up-vm-as-remote-development/index.md

 ssh -i <KEY_PAIR> ubuntu@<EIP ADDRESS>
 ```

 For easy access, you can shorten the following command by configuring it in the `~/.ssh/config` file.
-Here's an example of my configuration:

 ```
 Host <HOST ALIAS>